AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Even so, you’re probably wondering how much full coverage auto insurance costs.

-Of course, many factors affect the cost of car insurance, but on average, the annual cost of full coverage insurance in 2020 was $1,202.2
+Of course, many factors affect the cost of car insurance, but on average, our research shows that the annual cost of full coverage insurance in 2025 is $2,399.

 What Is Liability?